Shawn Sheikhan

-Shahram "Shawn" Sheikhan (born 1969 in Iran) is a professional poker player who currently lives in Las Vegas, Nevada with his wife and daughter.
+Shahram "Shawn" Sheikhan (born 29 December 1969) is a professional poker player who currently lives in Las Vegas, Nevada with his wife and daughter.
 Sheikhan is the owner of a retail chain of tobacco and tattoo stores.

+Poker career

 Sheikhan is known for having terrible table etiquette.
 At the 2005 World Series of Poker (WSOP) he got into a much-publicized war of words with Mike Matusow after Sheikhan slammed the table when seeing a flop on a hand he was not involved in.
 Both players got a penalty since Matusow used a vulgarity after Sheikhan made the inappropriate reaction that gave away what his hand was, thus giving other players who were still in the hand free information that may have altered the outcome of the hand.
-Sheikhan was involved in several more incidents, one involving Phil Hellmuth on Poker After Dark when Hellmuth accused Shawn of refusing to stop talking while he was playing in a hand with Annie Duke, though in fact the entire table were conversing.
+He eventually was eliminiated in 11th place, earning $600,000.
+Sheikhan was involved in several more incidents, one involving Phil Hellmuth on the first week of the Poker After Dark broadcast when Hellmuth accused Shawn of refusing to stop talking while he was playing in a hand with Annie Duke, though in fact the entire table were conversing.
+Sheikhan busted Hellmuth shortly after this confrontation.

 In March 2006, Sheikhan made the final four of NBC's National Heads-Up Poker Championship (during the early rounds of which he told Gus Hansen, whom he eliminated, to throw away his cards - Sheikhan had made Four of a kind), earning $125,000.
 He lost to eventual winner Ted Forrest.